Winter is here, and with it comes a group eager to devour all that may lie in their path.

 How can contact centres make sure they are fully equipped?

-Workforce planners worldwide will all nod their heads in agreement when we say that regardless of the sophistication of the workforce management tool or processes in place, the foundation of optimising staffing relies on the precision of forecasting.
+Workforce planners worldwide will all nod their heads in agreement when we say that regardless of the sophistication of the workforce management tool or processes in place, the foundation of optimising staffing relies on the precision of forecasting and efficient workforce planning.
 Optimising schedules to meet the demands of Black Friday, will not be successful unless staffing requirements have been identified correctly.

 The question then is: How can we best predict the demand for such special events?